DrGonzoRobot/tbot/README.md

 ## Dependencies

-Tbot only uses Python 3.6 and the "rewrite" branch of discord.py, so you'll need to install Python 3.6 for your platfrom and discord.py@rewrite from GitHub:
+Tbot has been tested on Python3.7, but might work on other versions of Python3.
+You will also need the "rewrite" version of discord.py, which can be installed with pip:

 ```
 pip install git+https://github.com/Rapptz/discord.py.git@rewrite
 ```

-or if you don't have git, and you're installing from a downloaded zip
+Or if you don't have git, and you're installing from a downloaded zip:

 ```
 pip install discord.py-rewrite.zip